 The Brutish Multitude are a voluntary group that was formed in early 2018 in the ancient village of Heptonstall West Yorkshire, to research and produce a community play based upon the 1643 English Civil War battle, the Battle of Heptonstall.

-During the play’s development and production, and in conjunction with Hebden Bridge Historical Society and Calderdale Museums, we also hope to inform the wider community will be informed about the battle’s significance.
+During the play’s development and production, and in conjunction with Hebden Bridge Historical Society and Calderdale Museums, we also hope to inform the wider community about the battle’s significance.
+There is to be a public lecture on the battle on Monday February 4th at Hebden Bridge Town Hall 7pm.
+Tickets available here.

 In November 1643 during the English Civil War, the Royalist Army in the form of the Halifax Cavaliers, travelled the upland road through Midgley from Halifax through the night and gathered at the river’s edge in Hebden Bridge.
 On the other side of the old humpbacked bridge was the buttress, the steep medieval packhorse trail which climbs the hill towards Heptonstall.
 And up in Heptonstall taking up siege positions, were around 750 Roundheads led by a Colonel Bradshaw.
 Bradshaw and the Roundheads knew the local terrain.
 As the soldiers and cavalry began to climb the 500ft climb to Heptonstall at dawn, they were met with a cascade of falling rocks shortly followed by the Roundheads.
 The Royalist cavalry soon realised that the terrain was not suitable for their attack.
 Many were trampled underfoot by their own panic stricken horses running back down the buttress.
 The army beat their retreat over the narrow bridge and those who could not get over the bridge plunged into the river to escape only to be swept away by the raging torrent following heavy rain.